HomeAfrican SafarisAfrican Safari Guide

 Serengeti National Park

 Where is it?
-Located in the northern part of the country, the Serengeti National Park is Tanzania’s most famous safari destination and shares a border with Kenya.
+In the northern part of the country, the Serengeti National Park is Tanzania’s most famous safari destination and shares a border with Kenya.

 Highlights of the park: